Navigation: THE ONDEMAND VERSION >

 This page is only about the OnDemand Version.

-With this version, you do not have to install the ACCOUNTS program itself on your computer, and in fact you can also run it on Apple Mac computers, and (with significant limitations) Android or iPad tablets!
+With this version, you do not have to install the ACCOUNTS program itself on your computer.
 Rather than installing the program, you install a small OnDemand client program.
 The ACCOUNTS program and your database are stored on servers ("in the cloud").
 The client program will securely access the ACCOUNTS program and your database directly over the Internet, via remote control.

 Only screen images and your keyboard actions and mouse movements are transmitted over the Internet, so while it will be a bit slower than fully local versions like the Standard and Local Network versions, it is much faster than the Remote Database version, which has to transmit all data that it accesses over the Internet.
 However, like the Remote Database Version, you should only consider this version if you have reliable fairly high-speed Internet.